-b.
-Average Daily Traffic Volumes.

-d.
-Volume to Capacity.

-e.
-With a speed limit of 50 mph, a curb-to-curb width of approximately 108 feet, a 20-foot landscaped median and no on-street parking, the characteristics of this segment functions as a Primary Arterial with an LOS E capacity of 60,000 ADT.

-f.
-Roadway consists of two travel lanes with a two-way center turn lane.
+- a.
+Capacities based on City of San Diego Roadway Classification Table. - b.
+Average Daily Traffic Volumes. - c.
+Level of Service. - d.
+Volume to Capacity. - e.
+With a speed limit of 50 mph, a curb-to-curb width of approximately 108 feet, a 20-foot landscaped median and no on-street parking, the characteristics of this segment functions as a Primary Arterial with an LOS E capacity of 60,000 ADT. - Roadway consists of two travel lanes with a two-way center turn lane.
 Rancho Bernardo Community Plan 3-Lane Collector equivalent to 2-Lane Collector with TWLTL (third lane).